pgyrya/AutoTune/README.md

 ## Future changes considered
 The following is the list of changes I expect to be useful:
 *	Consider to allow subsequent runs to extend results dictionary with new parameters being tuned (assume to be constant for prior runs)
-*	Consider to allow removing nodes from lists, and/or add randomness to the new node size
+*	Consider to allow removing nodes from lists (thus reducing model complexity), and/or add randomness to the new node size
 * Consider to make parameter scale adjustment smaller for those parameters where changes make model worse
 * Consider to modify anticipator models to predict changes (instead of predicting levels) in performance and fit time, based on changes in vectorized parameters
 * Explore ways to adjust batch size for keras over time, helping accelerating training for later epochs
 * Prominently save sensitivity analysis - i.e. information of variables, changes in which lead to significant changes in model performance or fitting time
 * Consider to adjust anticipator models to either discount-weight early observations, or focus on neighboring points when coming up with reliable linear dependency - note we may want to leverage variables with significant sensitivity when defining distance metric
 * Consider valid domain of numeric hyperparameters (currently assumed to be infinite and same-sign)
+* Consider to fine-tune step size – e.g. decrease tuning steps over time, as convergence improves
+* Consider to terminate tuning when no more improvement is possible / likely
+* Consider to add list size as a parameter in vectorization for anticipating models
+* Consider to allow testing on sub-sample of k-fold validation set (e.g. 5th and 10th, 15th and 20th sample of 20-fold)

 As we can imagine many much functionality could be useful, the intention is for this project to evolve over time to be useful for a larger audience - please reach out if you have any suggestions to changes, would like to collaborate on one of the changes suggested above, or would really wish for some of them to be implemented soon.